-The pfWindow object provides an efficient windowing interface between your application and the X Window System. pfWindows typically create an X window or can also be configured to embed your rendering area within a window created with Motif[®] or other windowing toolkits. libpr provides utilities to shield you from the differences between the different types of windows and guide you in your dealings with the window system. pfWindows also keep track of your graphics state: they include a pfState which is automatically initialized when you open a window and switched for you when you change windows.
+The pfWindow object provides an efficient windowing interface between your application and the X Window System or the Microsoft Windows GUI. pfWindows typically create an X window (an HWND on Microsoft Windows) or can also be configured to embed your rendering area within a window created with Motif® or other windowing toolkits. libpr provides utilities to shield you from the differences between the different types of windows and guide you in your dealings with the window system. pfWindows also keep track of your graphics state: they include a pfState which is automatically initialized when you open a window and switched for you when you change windows.
 Simple libpr windowing support centers around the pfWindow.
 The libpf windowing support utilizes a pfWindow as part of a pfPipeWindow.